felipenoris/XLSX.jl/docs/src/migration.md

 # Migration Guides

+!!! note

+    This migration guide was introduced to describe migrating from a pre v0.8 version of XLSX.jl to v0.8.

+    It is a largely historic document now.

 ## Migrating Legacy Code to v0.8

 Version `v0.8` introduced a breaking change on methods [`XLSX.gettable`](@ref) and [`XLSX.readtable`](@ref).